Master of Chemistry (MChem)

 Statistical Mechanics and Electrochemistry

 In this module you will study and then bring together concepts from electrochemistry and statistical mechanics.
 You will be able to make connections between these two fields, thus unravelling why things in chemistry are the way they are - with important reverberations across biochemistry (e.g. nerve signalling, vision) and materials science (e.g. design of novel materials, such as nanowires and nanoparticles).
 You will be able to apply the theoretical foundations of the physical chemistry to systems of practical relevance such as ionic species in aqueous solutions (think table salt dissolved in water!).

-This module will support your academic progress when you undertake a 12-month placement in industry or research.
-You will gain valuable experience, carrying out independent work and developing your transferable skills.
-You will improve your academic skills by writing a literature review on a topic related to the work you carry out in industry, and presenting the scientific content of your project in an oral presentation and viva voce at the end of your placement.
+This module will support your academic progress when you undertake a short placement overseas in industry or research.
+As well as having the opportunity to live and work in another country you will gain valuable experience, carrying out independent work and developing your transferable skills.
+You will improve your academic writing skills by summarising your project in a written report.

 Advanced Chemistry (Organic, Inorganic and Physical)